 How is security managed in the shared environment?

 The customer is in full control of their Office 365 tenant, and Decisions integrates seamlessly with features such as conditional access and Azure information protection, sensitivity labels, etc. Decisions’ Azure services are deployed with limited access to only a few selected employees, all requiring multi-factor authentication.
 In addition, we have put in place automated deployment pipelines with manual gates for approving a build for production.
-We are also in the process of implementing ISO 27001.
+We are also ISO 27001:2013 certified.

 Who has access to the infrastructure, hardware, software, data?